Mortgage Distress March 21, 2026 · Updated June 22, 2026

 A wage garnishment can absolutely make you miss your mortgage by draining the cash flow that kept the loan current.
 If the debt behind the garnishment is unsecured, the practical question is whether stopping that deduction through formal relief would stabilize the housing side of the file before arrears deepen.

-Use the Wage Garnishment Calculator to understand the deduction, then decide whether you are dealing with a garnishment problem, a mortgage problem, or both.
+Use the Wage Garnishment Calculator to see the exact deduction, and the Mortgage Shock Calculator to confirm what your mortgage actually requires at renewal.
+Then decide whether you are dealing with a garnishment problem, a mortgage problem, or both — and if arrears have already started, move to Mortgage Arrears Options in Canada.

 This article may include links to offers from our partners.
 We may earn a commission if you apply or sign up through these links, at no extra cost to you.
 This does not affect our editorial coverage or the rates you receive.
 See our editorial policy for more.